msrahman04/React-Basic-Guide/README.md

 # What is the DOM?
 The DOM is an object representation of the HTML elements.
 It acts as a bridge between your code and the user interface, and has a tree-like structure with parent and child relationships.

+# What is JSX?
+JSX is a syntax extension for JavaScript that allows you to describe your UI in a familiar HTML-like syntax.
+The nice thing about JSX is that apart from following three JSX rules, you don't need to learn any new symbols or syntax outside of HTML and JavaScript.